 APLU members are working in partnership with rural communities across North America to improve educational options, economic vitality, and quality of life.

-APLU is supporting members' efforts to close the digital divide; build capacity for rural community and economic development; engage rural students; and connect Extension and campus engagement offices to rural communities.
+APLU is supporting members' efforts to close the digital divide; build capacity for rural community and economic development; engage rural students; and connect Cooperative Extension and campus engagement offices to rural communities.

 APLU recognizes the importance of university programs to the vitality and resilience of rural communities.
 We aim to support university leaders working in rural communities by communicating the impact of rural engagement, providing peer learning opportunities for engagement and Extension leaders, advocating for funding that supports rural community engagement, and developing opportunities to develop and test new programs and approaches.